Scoot: Fleet development

 The Scoot fleet began with Boeing 777-200ER aircraft acquired from its parent airline, Singapore Airlines, reconfigured with a new seating layout and modified (de-rated) engines.
 The airline had planned to operate a fleet of 14 aircraft by 2016.
 In October 2012, Scoot announced that parent company Singapore Airlines would be transferring the 20 Boeing 787-9 Dreamliners it had on order to Scoot to replace Scoot's current fleet of Boeing 777-200s.

 Scoot retired all six of its Boeing 777-200ERs by August 2016.
 They moved to an 'all-Boeing 787' fleet, following the delivery of the first of ten Boeing 787-9s in February 2015 and the first of ten Boeing 787-8s in mid 2015.

 In July 2017, Tigerair was merged into Scoot.
 Tigerair's entire fleet was transferred to Scoot.

 In October 2018, Singapore Airlines converted two of its Boeing 787-10s on order to the smaller Boeing 787-8s, and allocated them to Scoot.
 In July 2019, Scoot announced that it was ordering 16 Airbus A321neos.
 The first one entered service in June 2021.
 In December 2022, it was reported that Scoot was in talks with Embraer regarding a potential purchase of E-Jet family aircraft.
 A letter of intent was signed to lease nine E190-E2 aircraft, with the first delivered in April 2024.

+In May 2026 Scoot confirmed an order for 11 Airbus A320 Neo aircraft with deliveries commencing in 2028.